Local land search charges

 When you borrow money against a property, the lender invariably requires a Local Authority Search to be carried out.

 As buying a property is usually the biggest financial commitment most of us make, we would always recommend that you use a solicitor or licensed conveyancer to carry out the conveyancing and searches.

-You can email your queries to the Council's land charges team using the contact details provided on the right.
+You can email your queries or your search request to Local Land Charges Services.
 Links to the National Land Information Service and TM Search Group have also been provided, where you can submit your search electronically.

 Local Land Charges Search Fees - (Residential and Commercial)

 All fees must be prepaid.
-Payment by cheque made payable to London Borough of Bexley or you can pay over the telephone using a debit or credit card.
+Payment can be by cheque made payable to London Borough of Bexley or you can pay over the telephone using a debit or credit card.

 The majority of standard searches on residential properties are returned in less than 5 working days.
 Commercial and industrial searches will take a little longer to process and requisitions for these should always be accompanied by a plan.

 If the search is urgent then please let us know as we may be able to arrange an urgent response.
 There is no additional charge for this.